Hysteresis in magnets: Hysteresis in disordered ferromagnet and Barkhausen noise

 For a Gaussian distribution $\phi(h_i) = e^{-h_i^2/(2\Delta^2)}/\sqrt{2\pi \Delta^2}$ of random fields, it corresponds to a critical value of the disorder strength $\Delta_c = J\sqrt{2/\pi}$ such that the hysteresis loop exists only for $\Delta < \Delta_c$ (see \fref{fig:MFhys}).
 In fact, for the Gaussian random fields, the self-consistent equation~(\ref{eq:self-consistent}) is explicitly given by

-A major limitation of mean-field theory is the absence of hysteresis above a critical disorder.
+A major drawback of infinite-ranged interaction approximation is the absence of hysteresis above a critical disorder.
 Furthermore, below the critical disorder, when hysteresis does occur, it is invariably accompanied by an infinite avalanche at some value of the external field.
 These shortcomings of infinite-range interactions in mean-field theory can be overcome by considering the model on a Bethe lattice, which incorporates correlations through nearest-neighbor spin interactions.
-At the same time, the Bethe lattice retains certain mean-field–like features: The closure approximation becomes exact on the Bethe lattice, as there are no short loops.
+At the same time, the Bethe lattice retains certain mean-field-like features: The closure approximation becomes exact on the Bethe lattice, as there are no short loops.